FransiskusAgapa/MediaQueriesGridSystem/README.md

-This repo is about basic practice with/using @media
+This repo is about basic practice with/using @media and practice of understanding Grid System